Mihonarium/food_order_agent/README.md

 Automate ordering food and other stuff.

 Deliveroo, Uber Eats, etc. don't provide APIs for placing orders.
 Hence, this simple agent.
-It utilizes [browser-use](https://github.com/browser-use/browser-use/) to order food.
+It utilizes [browser-use](https://github.com/browser-use/browser-use/) to order food and other items.
 Optimized for Deliveroo, can be used elsewhere.

-Use an LLM agent to order food from Deliveroo, Uber Eats, etc.
+I created it to have a physical button I can use to order apples, inspired by the button POTUS uses to order Coke.

 ![image](https://github.com/user-attachments/assets/00b766b1-7060-4dd2-ad8b-dddf4e5a3234)
 ![image](https://github.com/user-attachments/assets/70600280-d940-4454-a931-bfc2ede7dc3b)
 ![image](https://github.com/user-attachments/assets/560310c1-a4b0-4a82-8e85-b251caea25df)

 ## Security